Pupils with disabilities and special educational needs are fully included in school life at St. Hugh of Lincoln RC Primary School.

 - Information from specialist services such as Speech and Language Therapy and the Educational Psychology Service

 What should I do if I think my child may have special educational needs?

 Firstly, you should speak to your child’s class teacher about your concerns.
 The class teacher will then discuss your concerns with the SENCO.
 You could also arrange to speak to the SENCO, who is always happy to meet with parents about special educational needs matters.
-The SENCO at St. Hugh of Lincoln is Mrs Claire Jackson (covering Maternity from Mrs Butler) and an appointment can be arranged by contacting the school office.
+The SENCO at St. Hugh of Lincoln is Mrs Claire Jackson and an appointment can be arranged by contacting the school office.

 For more information on the provision we offer, please click on these links below

 Place to Be - Parent Advice on Children's Mental Health - https://parentingsmart.place2be.org.uk/